 Your Back Pain Recovery Plan – For Flexion-Dominant Pain

-• Starting gentle, pain-free movement
+• Start gentle, pain-free movement

 You’ll find simple advice, helpful downloads, and easy-to-follow exercises that work — even when pain is severe.